Midland Metropolitan University Hospital

 We intend to deliver consultant inpatient medicine, with dedicated diagnostic capability for emergency patients.
 Research evidence shows that that offers better care and shorter lengths of stay.
 To make this happen, we need more outpatient services delivered through local general practice, and we are working in partnership with GP groups to achieve that local mission, which is also national policy.

 We have worked successfully to tackle unplanned readmissions to hospital.
 Our organisation is the lead provider for end of life care, and we know that we have scope to provide great care to local people in locations of their choosing.
 A slightly smaller acute hospital is the right answer for quality and for safety.
 We must act together to develop community based services, many of which are provided by our own staff working differently.
-That is why it is so important that we will be delivering intermediate care through Sandwell and West Birmingham Hospitals, and are able to work flexibly across our bed base.
+That is why it is so important that we will be delivering intermediate care through Sandwell and West Birmingham NHS Trust, and are able to work flexibly across our bed base.
 The Trust will take responsibility for those changes and will be distinctively open about where we are succeeding and when we are falling short.

 Creating the Midland Met lies at the heart of the Sustainability and Transformation plan for the local NHS.
 It also represents a regeneration opportunity for the east of the borough.
 We are determined to seize this once in several generations chance to deliver integrated care.